 What Kind Of Paint Should You Use For A Doormat?

 We used regular acrylic craft paint for our doormat.
 It offered the best range of colors for our rainbow color scheme.
 It is not the most durable paint.
 We gave it two coats of paint in most places and applied it until it was opaque.
-It may wear off after a season or two, depending on how much foot traffic your welcome mat has.
-You could spray it with a clear coat to protect it.
-You could also use a detail brush to touch up any areas that need it in time.
+It may wear off after a season or two, depending on how much foot traffic your welcome mat gets.
+You could spray it with a clear coat to help protect it.
+You could also use a detail brush to touch up any areas that need it in the future.

 Some people like to use different kinds of paint for doormats that are more durable.
 Many people recommend using flex seal, because it gives really great coverage and is long lasting.
 It's available in limited colors, but it's a great option if you're just using black or white.
 Just make sure you spray it in a well-ventilated area.